tylerlong/ringcentral-call-supervise-demo/README.md

 play -b 16 -e signed -c 1 -r 8000 audio.raw
 ```

-The audio content should be the incoming call to `RINGCENTRAL_AGENT_EXT`.
+The audio content should be same as the incoming call to `RINGCENTRAL_AGENT_EXT` we made about.